 The "Issues Triaged" chart and table show how many new and returning issues were reviewed by your team each week.
 Reviewing an issue includes marking it as reviewed, resolving it, assigning it to another team, or deleting it.

 The "Age of Unresolved Issues" chart and table show how long ago the oldest seven unresolved issues were first created for the projects your team owns, sorted by their age.

 The "Time to Resolution" chart shows the mean time it took for issues to be resolved by your team each week.

-The "Health" tab shows information about the overall health of your projects; the crash free sessions, user misery of your team’s key transactions, the number of alerts triggered by your team’s alert rules, and the number of releases per project.
+The "Health" tab shows information about the overall health of your projects; the crash free sessions, user misery of your team’s key transactions, the number of alerts triggered by your team’s alert rules, and the number of releases per

 The "Crash Free Sessions" table shows the percentage of sessions that didn’t cause a crash for the selected date range.

-The "User Misery" table shows transactions where users experienced load times four times the project’s configured threshold, with the number of unique users for each of those transactions.
+The "User Misery" table shows transactions where users experienced load times four times the

 The "Metric Alerts Triggered" chart and table show alert rules that have been triggered for the projects your team owns.